 We spent the day together, revisiting some of the places we had loved most as a couple.
 Our favorite Greek restaurant, the lake, a farmers market.
 We ended up back at his tiny apartment, watching movies, making jokes, and talking about everything.
 We made love one last time.

 I drove away the next morning with tears streaming down my face.
 Waves of nostalgia had rocked me the night before, and I was still reeling.
 Then, as I made the left turn out of his neighborhood, I realized something.
 I was fine.
-No itching, no burning, no swelling.
+No itching, no burning, no swelling, no allergic reaction to sperm.
 Although I was an emotional wreck, physically, I was okay.

 I took it as a sign.
 Perhaps it always had been.
 He wasn’t The One.

 Read more: Sex and dating and chronic illness